Carpooling is sharing a ride with at least one other person. Carpoolers can be drivers offering a ride to another person, or riders receiving a ride.

 Remember that you are in charge of your own safety.
 Don’t get in a car with someone or pick them up if you feel they are potentially unsafe.

-There are 50 preferred carpool parking spaces spread throughout the Portland campus in convenient locations.
+There are 47 preferred carpool parking spaces spread throughout the Portland and Gorham campuses in convenient locations.
 To take advantage of these convenient parking spaces, take note of the following:

-- Carpool Parking spaces are located in the Payson Lot, the Masterton Lot, 120 Bedford Street, and two locations on the first floor of the parking garage (a row between the exit/entrance) and part of the back row along 295.
+• Carpool parking spaces are located on the Portland campus in the Payson Lot, the Masterton Lot, 120 Bedford Street, Sullivan Gym and two locations on the first floor of the commuter parking garage (a row between the exit/entrance) and part of the back row along 295 (During construction of the CFA building in academic year 2025, the Payson Lot space will be unavailable).
+Carpool parking spaces on the Gorham campus are located by John Mitchell Center.

 Environmental Benefits